13 improbable turnarounds in MLB history

 Center fielder Lenny Dykstra hit .305 with 19 home runs and 66 RBIs, along with 37 stolen bases, while catcher Darren Daulton and first baseman John Kruk combined for 38 homers and 190 RBIs as Philadelphia led the NL in runs scored.

-After not having a single team ever go from worst to first, it happened twice in the same season.
+After not having a single team ever go from worst to first, MLB saw two clubs do so in the same season.
 The Twins went from 74-88 and a last-place finish in the AL West to winning the division and the World Series -- over the Braves -- a year later.
 They improved by 21 games, going 95-67.

 The additions of designated hitter Chili Davis, right-hander Jack Morris and 1991 Rookie of the Year Chuck Knoblauch helped Minnesota execute a turnaround season.